josafatburmeister/BirdSongIdentification/README.md

     wandb_entity_name="",
     wandb_key="",
     wandb_project_name="",
-    weight_decay=0
-)
+    weight_decay=0)

 best_average_model, best_minimum_model, best_models_per_class = trainer.train_model()
 ```

-As you might have noticed, the constructor parameters of the ModelTrainer class are mainly the same as in the HyperparameterTuner class.
+The constructor parameters of the ModelTrainer class are mostly the same as in the HyperparameterTuner class.
+Again, a detailed documentation of all parameters can be found in the docstrings of the class.

 ### Pipeline Stage 4: Model Evaluation